 Especially in light of the 50% genetic component and 10% circumstances factor.

 If those are all leaning towards a more decreased level of happiness, AND you lack meaningful goals and activities in your life, you might struggle in the end.

 Many people don’t want to talk about this factor, but the standards we allow and accept in our lives, play a huge role in terms of our overall experience.

-I truly believe that if you’re in the habit of setting low standards in your life, in all areas, you’re most likely to experience much more difficult than when you have higher standards.
+I truly believe that if you’re in the habit of setting low standards in your life, in all areas, you’re most likely to experience much more difficulty than when you have higher standards.

 Now, it’s important to understand that low standards can have both positive and negative consequences.